dmh247365/30-days-of-code-log-r1/README.md

 **3. Book: "The Checklist Manifesto"**
-   - Read: Ch.2 The Checklist- & Ch.3 The end of the Master Builder
+   - Read: Ch.2 The Checklist & Ch.3 The end of the Master Builder
      - Key takeout(s):
      - Checklist should be simple, brief and to the point.
 Checklists establish a higher standard of baseline performance.
      - Complex problems cannot be solved by one person, group ownership, responsibility and visible accountability is the key.